mercere99/QBL/README.md

 ```
 Which of the following are rules for QBL question formatting?
 #example-tag #second-tag
-:options:5   % Pick only 5 answers when placed on exam, including correct one.
+:options=5   % Pick only 5 answers when placed on exam, including correct one.
 * The first character(s) on a line determine the context of that line.
 * Tags are placed on on one or more lines, and each tag beginning with a '#'
-* Config settings can be intermixed with tags and begin with a ':'
+* Config tags can be intermixed with other tags and begin with a ':'
 * Regular answer options each begin with a * or a [*] if it is a correct answer.
 * Answers that begin with an extra `>` (e.g., `*>` or `[*>]`) will NOT be shuffled.
 * Answers that begin with an extra `+` (e.g., `*+` or `[*>+]`) will always be included.